 In this article, we will show you six different cockatiel behaviors and tell you what they mean.

-5) The fifth behavior we'll talk about preening and bathing birds, preening gland is located on their back and this is where they get that substance to help clean their feathers and make them more water-resistant.
+- Fifth behavior we'll talk about preening and bathing birds, the preening gland is located on their back and this is where they get that substance to help clean their feathers and make them more water-resistant.
 They'll fluff up their feathers and use their beak to run through their feathers when you give them a bath with a spray bottle they'll also spread their wings and turn from side to side and that means they're enjoying the water okay.